Nilratan Sircar: Awards and recognition

 On 26 June 1918, Dr. Sircar received a knighthood for his contributions to medical education.
 Sircar was awarded the honorary DCL and LLD degrees by the universities of Oxford and Edinburgh respectively.
 In 1940, the University of Calcutta conferred on him the D.Sc. degree.

-After his death, his alma mater, the Campbell Medical School was renamed Nilratan Sircar Medical College and Hospital.
+After his death, his alma mater, the Campbell Medical School was renamed Nil Ratan Sircar Medical College and Hospital.
 In 1931, the Calcutta Municipal Corporation felicitated him as "an eminent physician of this great city (who) has taken active part in the public life of the country for over half a century and has rendered invaluable service in various spheres of public activity.”